Anomalous Floquet Insulators: Existence of the anomalous Floquet insulator

 We proceed in two steps, first analyzing the dynamics generated by the static, time-averaged part of $\tilde{H}(t)$, then investigating the role of the remaining (small) time-dependent terms.
 The time-averaged part of $\tilde{H}(t)$ contains on-site potential disorder with characteristic scale $W(1-\alpha)$, and one- and two-particle hopping terms induced by interactions, with strength $\sim \lambda\alpha$.
 In the limit $\lambda\alpha\ll W(1-\alpha)$ the delocalizing processes induced by interactions are typically off-resonant, and the (static) system is in the MBL phase~\cite{BAA}.
 At a critical interaction strength $\lambda_c$, the system undergoes a transition into a thermal, delocalized phase.
 Thus stability requires: \be \frac{\lambda\alpha}{W(1-\alpha)}\leq \kappa_c, \ee where $\kappa_c$ is the critical ratio at which the MBL-delocalization transition occurs.

-The time-dependent terms of $\tilde{H}(t)$ have Fourier components with amplitudes of the order $\alpha \lambda, \alpha W$, see Appendix~\ref{app:AlphaLocalization}.
-In the ``high-frequency'' limit, $\omega \gg W, \lambda$, the analysis of Ref.~\cite{Abanin20161} shows that such time-dependent terms do not lead to delocalization; the system therefore remains in the MBL phase.
-More precisely, apart from Eq.(\ref{eq:critical}), an additional condition must be fulfilled, $\lambda \alpha \ll \omega.$ For $\alpha<1$, this is fulfilled automatically if (\ref{eq:critical}) holds.
+As we explain in Appendix~\ref{app:AlphaLocalization}, the time-dependent terms of $\tilde{H}(t)$ have Fourier components with amplitudes of the order $\alpha \lambda, \alpha W$.
+In the ``high-frequency'' limit, $\omega \gg \alpha W, \alpha \lambda$, the analysis of Ref.~\onlinecite{Abanin20161} shows that such time-dependent terms do not lead to delocalization.